Judge sentences Trump ex-aide Manafort to 3-1/2 more years in prison

 WASHINGTON (Reuters) - President Donald Trump’s former campaign chairman Paul Manafort was sentenced on Wednesday to about 3-1/2 more years in prison for charges arising from Special Counsel Robert Mueller’s probe into Russia’s role in the 2016 U.S. election, with the judge giving him a stern lecture about his lies and criminal behavior.

-The sentence of 73 months in prison imposed by U.S. District Judge Amy Berman Jackson in Washington came six days after a different judge gave Manafort a lenient term of 47 months - just under four years - in prison in a separate case in Virginia, with credit for nine months he already has spent behind bars.
+The sentence by U.S. District Judge Amy Berman Jackson in Washington comes on top of a sentence by a different judge in Virginia last week and means that in total Manafort will spend six years and nine months behind bars, after being credited for nine months already served while the cases unfolded.

+Jackson gave Manafort a sentence of six years and one month months for two conspiracy counts to which he pleaded guilty in September 2018 related to money laundering, unregistered lobbying and attempted witness tampering.

-Jackson said 30 months of her sentence will run at the same time as the sentence in the Virginia case.
-That means the combined sentence will be six years and nine months.
+Jackson said 2-1/2 years of her sentence will run at the same time as the sentence in Virginia, where he was given 47 months in prison after being convicted by a jury of tax evasion and bank fraud in another case prosecuted by Mueller.

+Manafort’s legal troubles grew when the Manhattan district attorney announced a separate indictment of Manafort charging him with residential mortgage fraud and other New York state crimes.

 Unlike at his sentencing hearing last week, Manafort said he was sorry for his actions, but Jackson then told him his expression of remorse rang hollow.
 Jackson told Manafort that he had lied repeatedly and committed fraud repeatedly, and there was no good explanation for the leniency he sought.